Muxsin/user-management/README.md

 # Getting Started
-If you cloned this code then open the folder where located this code and run this scripts on command line/terminal  for installing libraries and then run
+If you cloned this code then open the folder where located this code and run this scripts on command line/terminal:
 ## Available Scripts

 ### `npm install`